Platane/midnight-pizza-temptation/README.md

 <img title="pizza sample" src="https://github.com/Platane/midnight-pizza-temptation/blob/master/screenshot/pizza.png?raw=true" width="200">

-The ui was quite simple, until I added paricules effect everywhere and screen shake !
+The ui was quite simple, until I added paricule effects everywhere and screen shake !

 ## tooling

-I set up some useful automated process.
+I set up some useful automated processes.

 There is some unit tests running at each commit on [wercker](http://wercker.com/).
 If they passed, the index.html built and the zip file are push to gh-pages.